 - Don't be scared to meet new people (Very similar post)

-- The Language Gene delusion (RANDOM - Very similar post)
+- The importance of experimentation over blind faith (RANDOM - Very similar post)